pycom/pydocs/content/firmwareapi/pycom/machine/pin.md

 ```

 {{% hint style="info" %}}
-For more information on how Pycom’s products handle interrupts, see [here](../../notes.md#interrupt-handling).
+For more information on how Pycom's products handle interrupts, see [here](../../notes.md#interrupt-handling).
 {{< /hint >}}

 ## Attributes